inducer/loopy/doc/reference.rst

 `None` | `"for"`      Sequential loop
-`"l.N"`               Local (intra-group) axis N `"l.auto"`            Automatically chosen local (intra-group) axis `"unr"`               Plain unrolling
+`"l.N"`               Local (intra-group) axis N `"l.auto"`            Automatically chosen local (intra-group) axis `"g.N"`               Group-number axis N
+`"unr"`               Plain unrolling
-`"ilp"`               Unroll using instruction-level parallelism `"inn"`               Realize parallel iname as innermost loop
+`"ilp"` | `"ilp.unr"` Unroll using instruction-level parallelism `"ilp.seq"`           Realize parallel iname as innermost loop
 ===================== ====================================================

 (Throughout this table, `N` must be replaced by an actual number.)

+ILP is really three things combined:

+* Restricts loops to be innermost (excludes them from scheduling)
+* Duplicates reduction storage for any reductions nested around ILP usage
+* Causes a loop (unrolled or not) to be opened/generated for each involved instruction

 .. _automatic-axes: